Level 2 Ultrasound (Second Level Ultrasound)

-What is a Level 2 Ultrasound meant for?
+What is a level 2 Scan meant for?

-Level 2 ultrasound is meant for all pregnant females to assess the fetus for any kind of structural abnormality
+Level 2 Scan is meant for all pregnant females to assess the fetus for any kind of structural abnormality.

 You will be taken to the ultrasound room.
 There, you will be made to recline on the ultrasound table with your belly exposed.
 A radiologist will apply gel and then move the transducer over your abdomen.
 As sound waves emitted from the transducer bounce off “structures” inside, images are formed on the video screen.
 The radiologist will move the transducer many times to have many different views from lots of different angles for the scan.
 When he gets a clear shot, he will freeze-frame the picture (that’s the actual sonogram) and then measure the anatomy.
 You can expect to go home with one or two good sonogram pictures.
 Expect to get the report within 12 hours.

-When is a stage 2 ultrasound is done?
+When is a level 2 ultrasound is done?

 Most anatomy scans are performed in the second trimester of pregnancy between 18 weeks and 22 weeks.
 If you have a condition that needs to be monitored (such as carrying multiples), you may have more than one detailed ultrasound.

-What are the risks associated with this ultrasound?
+What are the risks associated with level II ultrasound?

 There are no significant risks associated with ultrasounds, though medical guidelines caution against unnecessary exposure to ultrasound – which is why your practitioner will schedule only a handful of them throughout your pregnancy.